Cycle The Highlights of Puglia9 Days & 8 Nights 4.4 Read 9 reviews

 By Air: Lecce does not have an airport but is well connected with Bari and Brindisi.
 Both cities have airports with international services across Europe.

-By Rail: From Lecce Central train station change at Bari Central for services to the airport (total journey time approx 2hr 30min).
-Please visit www.trenitalia.com for train times, prices and tickets.
+By Rail: From Lecce Central Train Station change at Bari Central for services to the airport (total journey time approx 2H30).
+Please visit Trenitalia for train times, prices and tickets.